 Toxicity of lithium:

-Lithium orotate, as a supplement, comes in much, much lower doses than the lithium in prescription lithium carbonate.
+Lithium orotate, as a supplement, comes in much lower doses than prescription lithium for bipolar disorder.
 There is one case report, though, of nausea and mild tremor from a teenager taking 18 tablets of a supplement that contained 100mg of lithium orotate.

 Side effects of Lithium Orotate: